Table of Contents

 A Schedule E rental activity has current year income of $1,000 on line 21 of Schedule E and a current year Form 4797 loss of $4,500.
 You enter $1,000 in column (a) and ($4,500) in column (b).

-Use Worksheet 2 to figure the amount to enter on lines 2a and 2b for commercial revitalization deductions (CRDs) from rental real estate activities (see Commercial revitalization deduction (CRD), earlier).
+Use Worksheet 2 to figure the amount to enter on lines 2a and 2b for the commercial revitalization deduction (CRD) from rental real estate activities (see Commercial revitalization deduction (CRD) under Special Allowance for Rental Real Estate Activities, earlier).

 Do not include the following amounts on Worksheet 2.